Hindi-English Type Software

 - SuNāgarī (An Enhanced Keyboard Layout)

-In the past, we developed LeKhaNi (Lekhni) for Windows 95.
-It used to render and record text in a non standard encoding!
+Our first software was called LeKhaNi (Lekhni - Windows 95).
+It used to render and record text in a non-standard encoding!
 Its last version was 2.1.
 Forthcoming Lekhani 3.0 will be a Unicode based multilingual editor.
-Don't wait for it, instead use the OpenOffice.org's Writer for your text editing.
-Use our font 'Akhil HE' in the Writer for ultimate satisfaction.
+For your present text editing, use the Writer (component of LibreOffice or Apache OpenOffice).
+Use our font 'Akhil HE' in the Writer (or any other Windows-based Word-processor) for ultimate satisfaction.